AspenJames/dsc-1-01-08-your-first-data-science-project-lab/README.md

 Note the green text following the **#**.
 Anything following a **#** in python is a comment and will not actually execute.
-This is a useful feature for annotating your code with notes for yourself and other later so that your code is easy to read.
+This is a useful feature for annotating your code with notes for yourself and others later so that your code is easy to read.

 # Accessing Methods from Packages and Objects